 The word “computer” was first used in 1613 to describe a human who performed calculations.
-The definition remained the same until the end of the 19th century when the tech industry gave rise to machines whose primary task was calculating.
+The definition remained the same until the end of the 19th century when the tech industry gave rise to machines whose primary task was to calculate.

-There is no easy answer to “when was the first computer invented?” because of many different classifications of computers.
+There is no easy answer to “when was the first computer invented?” because there are many different classifications of computers.
 The first mechanical computing machine was invented by Charles Babbage in 1822.
 However, it doesn’t really resemble what most people would consider a computer at present.

-There are a lot of things that we don’t know about the rapid progress of computer development, plus the contributions of many scientists that haven’t been mentioned in our textbooks.
+There are a lot of things that we don’t know about the rapid progress of computer development and the contributions of numerous scientists that haven’t been mentioned in our textbooks.

 27. First Computer: “Difference Engine” – 1821

 Image source: Wikimedia

 Charles Babbage (also known as the Father of computers) started working on the Difference Engine, which is based on the principle of finite differences.
-It uses only arithmetic addition and removes the need for multiplication and division which are more difficult to implement mechanically.
+It uses only arithmetic addition and removes the need for multiplication and division, which are more difficult to implement mechanically.
 It was strictly designed to calculate and tabulate polynomial functions.

 The project was commissioned by the British government.
 But due to its high production cost, the funding was stopped in the middle, and the machine was never completed.

 26. First General Purpose Computer: Analytical Engine – 1834